Kamenice (Elbe)

 The Kamenice (Kamnitz) is a river in the Czech Republic, a right tributary of the Elbe River.
 It originates in the Liberec Region, but flows mostly through the Ústí nad Labem Region.
 It is 37.7 km long.

 Etymology

-Kamenice is a common Czech toponymy.
+Kamenice is a common Czech toponym.
 The name is derived from the Czech word kamenný, i.e. 'stony'.
 The river was named after the character of the river bed.
 The river is sometimes called Hřenská Kamenice to distinguish it from the eponymous rivers in the country.